Banking Lessons from the Antebellum South

 Georgia's first two bank failures, which took place in 1832, were caused by mismanagement rather than financial crisis.
 The first to fail was the Bank of Macon.
 (Macon is an up country city.)
 Its demise illustrates the often ineffective bank regulation in this period.
 Less than two years before the Bank of Macon and the other bank failed the Bank of Macon had been praised in a resolution passed by the Georgia General Assembly, which said that it had conducted its affairs in a manner deserving of approbation and the confidence of the public.
 [Gowan, 36] After it failed a legislative committee found that fraudulent statements had been made by the Bank of Macon to the Governor.
 The committee also found that its charter had been violated by the Bank making a man who was not a stockholder its president and by allowing two directors and the cashier to make loans, rather than the bank's nine directors.
 Frequently the cashier made loans on his own authority.
 It violated its charter, too, by lending too much to a single individual or partnership.
 Some of these loans went to its directors.

 Before it failed, the Bank of Macon's board of directors ceased to exist, but a large number of loans were made after this took place.
 Its bookkeeping was so poor that the legislative committee had to rely on the printer who printed its banknotes in order to determine the size of its circulation.
-Ultimately all its capital was withdrawn, and it operated with capital.
+Ultimately all its capital was withdrawn, and it operated without capital.
 [Journal, Georgia House 1832] It failed shortly after it was purchased by New York interests.
 One of its officers was shot and killed over his not atypical refusal to turn over its books.
 A jury set his killer free.
 [Messenger and Bibb County Court records]

 Nearly a decade after the failure of the Bank of Macon, similar problems with the Bank of the State of Georgia's branch in Macon were exposed by a stockholders' committee.
 It reported that the situation was deplorable, and that the Bank "must necessarily suffer heavy losses" from bad debts and fraud by the branch's officers, who had appropriated its funds "to their own mad and reckless speculations."
 The parent bank in Savannah, too, had problems.
 Its officers had "occasionally and under peculiar circumstances received discounts" [loans] that violated the Bank's bylaws."[Southern Recorder, May 10, 1842]